 sudo apt install openjdk-8-jdk-headless sudo apt install openjdk-8-jre-headless

-then add the elastic repository,
+Then add the elastic repository,

-debian users might need this:
+- Debian users might need this software

 sudo apt-get install apt-transport-https